-39.1.
-ZooKeeper cluster disaster
+38.1.
+Troubleshooting Case: ZooKeeper Cluster disaster

-A proper ZooKeeper cluster should use at least 3 nodes, but what happens if all these nodes crash loosing any activation state information required to manage replication?
+A proper ZooKeeper cluster should use at least 3 nodes, but what happens if all these nodes crash loosing any activation state information required to run an Artemis replication cluster?

-During the disaster (i.e. ZooKeeper nodes are no longer reachable) the follow occurs:
+During the disaster ie ZooKeeper nodes no longer reachable, brokers:

-- Active brokers shutdown (and if restarted, should hang waiting to reconnect to the ZooKeeper cluster again) - Passive brokers unpair and wait to reconnect to the ZooKeeper cluster again
+- live ones shutdown (and if restarted by a script, should hang awaiting to connect to the ZooKeeper cluster again) - replicas become passive, awaiting to connect to the ZooKeeper cluster again